stylixboom/airbnb_ml_test/README.md

 - Feature extraction
 - Training
 - Predicting / Output result

-## Kaggle score 0.69821
-The submitted file can be obtained from ./submission/result_07.csv

 ## Supplementary files:
 - airbnb_db_er.pdf                  // Entity relationship dtagram for all the tables